Pre-Tour Stage 1 Stage 2 Stage 3 Stage 4 Stage 5

 Stage 3 Actual Route

 On this, and all other route maps, the blue lines represent travel by ship, red by airplane (Booo!), and green by bicycle.
 The actual route for Stage 3 was considerably modified at the beginning and at the end from my original plans, while the middle section went according to the original route.
-A long tour through Ethiopia was added, and consequently, and so the route through northern Kenya had to be changed.
-Big changes were made (twice) to the in route South Africa thanks to my sea transfer plans, which, annoyingly, were cancelled twice.
+A long tour through Ethiopia was added, and consequently the route through northern Kenya had to be changed.
+Big changes were made (twice) to the in route South Africa thanks to my sea transfer plans, which, annoyingly, were cancelled.
+Twice.
 Swaziland was removed from the route, then returned later on, and Madagascar was shortened, which was a huge disappointment.
 On the other hand, I did manage to ride all the way to Cape Town, which was one of my original goals, and one that I did not think I would have time to achieve.

 Ethiopia: A New Start in a Fascinating Place